 Utah Opera’s School Program Gives Students Opportunities to Develop Skills in Music

-The anticipation builds as the students at Park City Elementary School patiently wait for their assembly to start.
+The anticipation builds as the students at Jeremy Ranch Elementary School patiently wait for their assembly to start.
 They are waiting to see Utah Opera’s free music education program.

 Within minutes of the assembly starting, the kids are in hysterics and practicing their vocal range.
 “Who Wants to be an OPERA STAR?” has began and the kids are loving it.
 For these elementary school students, this is an introduction to the art form of opera through the framework of a television game show.